-1. Slopes steeper than 1:2: Rip rap or terracing.
-2. Slopes of 1:8 to 1:2 webbing or an approved multiple of the state o Sod or establish vegetation or seedlings in association with the placed over the soil.
-3. Slopes of 1:20 to 1:8 Sod or plant seed in association with webbing or approved mulch placed over the soil.
+Slopes steeper than 1:2: Rip rap or terracing.
+Slopes of 1:8 to 1:2 Sod or establish vegetation or seedlings in association with webbing or an approved mulch placed over the soil.
+Slopes of 1:20 to 1:8 Sod or plant seed in association with webbing or approved mulch placed over the soil.

-Section 5.7.3 Temporary Measures Appropriate temporary measures shall be taken to prevent erosion of bankings and slopes during construction.
+Section 5.712.3 Temporary Measures Appropriate temporary measures shall be taken to prevent erosion of bankings and slopes during construction.

-Section 5.8 Fire Protection Water Supply Regulations
+Section 5.813 Fire Protection Water Supply Regulations